YonasFasil/v/replit.md

-# VENUIN - Complete Venue Management Platform Documentation
+# VENUIN - Complete SaaS Venue Management Platform

 ## Overview

-VENUIN is an advanced multi-tenant SaaS platform designed for comprehensive venue management.
-Its primary purpose is to provide venue owners and event managers with a complete suite of tools for managing bookings, customers, proposals, payments, and tasks.
-The platform incorporates AI-powered features to optimize operations, enhance administrative capabilities with role-based access controls, and ensure scalability.
-The business vision is to streamline venue operations, improve efficiency, and leverage AI for intelligent insights, positioning VENUIN as a leading solution in the event management market.
+VENUIN is a comprehensive SaaS platform that combines a public marketing website, self-serve signup with Stripe billing, and advanced multi-tenant venue management capabilities.
+The platform features a public marketing site with pricing plans, complete authentication suite, automated tenant provisioning, and a superadmin console for platform management.
+Each tenant receives a full venue management system with booking management, customer relations, AI-powered features, and Stripe Connect for client payments, while the platform uses Stripe Billing for subscription management.

 ## User Preferences